 #20 – George

 Now we have George, Alex’s grandfather.
-George is a tough nut to crack when you first meet him and will likely be one of the last characters you encounter due to his reclusive nature.
+George is a tough nut to crack when you first meet him.
+He’s likely one of the last characters you encounter due to his reclusive nature.
 He isn’t a massive fan of the outdoors and generally seems like a grumpy old man.
-However, if you take the time to get to know George, you find out that his behavior is brought on by his debilitating health condition and deep down, he is a real sweetheart.
+However, if you get to know George, you find out that his behavior is brought on by his debilitating health condition, and deep down, he is a real sweetheart.
+As you befriend him, he softens up, offering to chat with you more and more, becoming self-aware and opting to change his outlook on life.
+Plus, he offers you the recipe for Spicy Eel, which is one of the most important dishes in the game if you want to get around fast and up your luck for the day.

 #19 – Sandy